bloonybot/docs/slash-commands/administration/prms/admin/requests.md

 ## Cooldown

-Can be used 1 time per 30 seconds, per user.
+Can be used 1 time per 30 seconds, per server.

 ## Channel Permissions